 Head back to the Alligator River National Wildlife Refuge the next morning and find three unique paddling options at the end of Buffalo City Road.
 For the most intimate (and shortest) paddles, try either the 1.5-mile Sandy Ridge Loop or the 2-mile paddle to Sawyer Lake.
 To really explore the heart of this 150,000-acre refuge, head out to Milltail Creek.
 Left takes you upstream 5.5 miles, right takes you 4 miles to the Alligator River.
 Both will provide ample opportunities in warmer weather to spot the gators that patrol these waters.
 Don’t see one?
 Keep watching those logs along the riverbank and see if they blink.
-The refuge offers guided canoe tours June through August.
+Kitty Hawk Kites offers guided kayak tours, and booking early is recommended.

 There’s a lot to see in the refuge, a lot which you may not have seen before.
 Spend a few minutes to learn more about this complex ecosystem and 10 others in the area at the National Wildlife Refuges Visitor Center across Croatan Sound in Manteo.
 Opened in 2012, the center uses dioramas and interactive exhibits to explain the role of the refuges.

 While you’re in Manteo, take a break from your exploring to enjoy a late lunch at Lost Colony Brewery and Café.
 Refuel with the Carolina Crab Cake, Roanoke Shrimp Melt or Lump Crabmeat Au Gratin Burger, take a quick tour of the brewery and you’re ready for more exploring of the natural world variety.

 You might want to start exploring on foot to work off lunch.
 A short drive east to the Outer Banks is the Nags Head Woods Preserve.
 More than 5 miles of trail penetrate this 1,100-plus-acre preserve, one of the largest remaining maritime forests along the East Coast.
 Keep your binoculars handy to check out the more than 100 species of birds, 15 species of amphibians and 28 species of reptiles documented in the preserve.

 Day 3: Explore More Intimate Inland Waters